South africa Country Commercial Guide

 Overview

-Water Scarcity Water scarcity is a major challenge in South Africa that also represents a substantial opportunity for investors and businesses in the water sector.
-South Africa is ranked as the 30th driest country in the world.
-It is a highly water-stressed country, with extreme climate and rainfall fluctuations (WRI 2015).
+Water Scarcity South Africa is water-scarce, receiving around half of the global average rainfall.
+Other significant contributing factors include lack of investment in water infrastructure and technologies, uneven water distribution, weak protection of water sources, and overconsumption by businesses and residents (World Wild Fund for Nature 2025).
 Agriculture is the largest user of water followed by municipalities that include residential, commercial, and industrial users.
 In addition to scarcity, there is growing concern about the quality of both drinking and industrial water.
 South Africans are one of the highest consumers of water in the world, and some regions, like the Eastern Cape, are in danger of running out of water.
 By contrast, the East coastline, particularly the Kwa-Zulu Natal area, is flood-prone, which will intensify due to climate change, as well as inadequate infrastructure and planning.

 Opportunities

-Limpopo The Mokolo Crocodile Water Augmentation Project (Phase 2A) project aims to increase water supply in the Lephalale region of the Limpopo Province.
+Limpopo The Mokolo Crocodile Water Augmentation Project (Phase 2A) aims to increase water supply in the Lephalale region of the Limpopo Province.
 The water generated through the initiative will be used as a second source for the Medupi and Matimba Power Stations and will also help meet the growing demand for water in the Lephalale Municipality.
-The proposed investment value of the project is R12.4 billion ($720 million) and the investment period is five years.
+The proposed investment value of the project is R12.4 billion (USD 720 million) and the investment period is five years.
+This project phase aims to be completed by May 2026.

 Other areas of opportunity include: